 The health of the tree does not matter, unless completely dead.
 A grand-sized tree in poor condition is still grand.

-If the tree is an invasive species, like an Australian Pine or Norfolk Island Pine, it can’t be grand.
+If the tree is an invasive species, like an Australian Pine or Brazilian Pepper, it can’t be grand.
 In some cases, you may actually be required to remove the tree just because it is invasive.
 A list of invasive species in Florida is maintained by the Florida Exotic Pest Plant Council.
 The outlier here is that invasive Camphor Trees can still be considered to be grand.

 Yes, you can.

 First, figure out what kind of tree you have.
-For assistance, consider contacting a UF IFAS Extension Master Gardener to help identify the tree.
+For assistance, consider contacting a UF IFAS Extension Master Gardener or an ISA Certified Arborist or an ASCA Registered Consulting Arborist to help identify the tree.

 If the tree isn’t an invasive species, measure the trunk diameter.
-To measure the diameter, arborist’s use a diameter tape and wrap it around the trunk to get either or circumference or direct diameter conversion measurement.
+To measure the diameter, arborists use a diameter tape and wrap it around the trunk to get either or circumference or direct diameter conversion measurement.
 The measurement is taken from about 54″ above the ground, at roughly chest height.
 The same measurement can be taken with a measuring band like the ones used to get fitted for a suit or dress.
 A metal tape measure will not work.
 If you wrap the band all the way around the trunk and the measurement is greater than 100″ or about 8′-4″, then the tree is probably grand.
+If you have a tree survey that shows the diameter, then the tree will likely be grand if the diameter is equal to or greater than 32″ (but it is always worth having a consulting arborist verify that diameter measurement).

 Tampa, Florida · 33602